 Keep an eye on expenses

-Your monthly review is a good time to think more strategically about how expenses fit into your business.
+Your monthly review is a good time to think more strategically about how your expense account fits into your business.

 “I always look at expenses deeply, even when we’re performing well in sales,” says Sheena.
 “A large success indicator in business is profitability, and you can often create unexpected profit by analyzing your expenses and creatively finding ways to lower them.